fluid-cloudnative/fluid/docs/en/operation/dataset_auto_scaling.md

 This document will show you this feature.

-## Prerequests
+## Prerequisite
 It is recommended to use Kubernetes 1.18 onwards, because before 1.18, HPA is not able to customize the scaling policy, it is hard-coded.
-After 1.18, users can customize the scale-up and scale-down policies, such as defining the cooling time after a scaling.
+After 1.18, users can customize the scale-out and scale-in policies, such as defining the cooling time after a scaling.

 ## Steps